josdoaitran/api-everything/README.md

 API-AutomationTesting-Python

-### 1. Basic API testing
+## 1. Basic API testing

-API testing: to performance
+API testing: to perform api testing we should use API client: Postman, SoapUI,

 ### Install and set up